mongodb/docs/source/includes/parameters-map-reduce.rst

 - The ``reduce`` function can access the variables defined in the ``scope`` parameter.

+- The inputs to ``reduce`` must not be larger than half of MongoDB's :ref:`maximum BSON document size <limit-bson-document-size>`.
+This requirement may be violated when large documents are returned and then joined together in subsequent ``reduce`` steps.

 Because it is possible to invoke the ``reduce`` function more than once for the same key, the following properties need to be true: